Smith42/astroddpm/README.md

 More galaxies can be found <a href="http://mjjsmith.com/thisgalaxydoesnotexist">here</a>.

-We also used a DDPM to generate fake <a href="https://apod.nasa.gov/">Astronomy Picture Of the Day imagery.</a>
+We also used a DDPM to generate fake <a href="https://apod.nasa.gov/">Astronomy Picture Of the Day</a> imagery.
 <a href="http://mjjsmith.com/thisapoddoesnotexist">Check it out.</a>

 ## Citing